metno/old-github.io-site/content/blog/20150829-google-web-app-using-spreadsheet.md

  * Code.gs - JavaScript code that will be executed server side
  * JavaScript.html - Client side JavaScript making required server side calls

-The first thing to do is to replace "Untitled project" with a real project name, i.e "Web App Test 1".

-You can play with the displayed example code, or you can move right on to interact with your Google Spreadsheet:
+You can either play with the displayed example code for a while, or you can move right on to creating a Web App interacting with your Google Spreadsheet:

-In the Spreadsheet, add some text to the upper left most cell, i.e "Cell One" - this is the text we will retrieve in the Web App shortly.
+In the Spreadsheet, add some text to the upper left most cell, i.e "Cell One" - this is the cell/text we will retrieve in the Web App shortly.

 Replace the contents of Index.html with this:
 ```javascript